snonux/gemtexter/README.md

 * Write a blog post about buetow.org.sh script
 * Custom alt.buetow.org domain for GitHub page.
 * Read through this README and make sure usage and purpose is clear.
+* Add custom config file support (check alt location), and add instructions to the setup wizzard.
+* Test + fix on macOS